SiddhiKhatke/KR-C-Learning-Log/README.md

 # KR-C-Learning-Log
 Documenting my journey into Bare Metal programming and K&amp;R C exercises.
 Based in Pune, India.

+**Exercise 2-2**: Write a loop equivalent to the for loopof getliine program without using && or ||.

+**Exercise 2-3**: Write a function htoi(s), which converts a string of hexadecimal digits (including an optional 0x or 0X) into its equivalent integer value.
+The allowable digits are 0 through 9, a through f, and A through F.

 **Exercise 2-6**.
 Write a function setbits(x,p,n,y) that returns x with the n bits that begin at position p set to the rightmost n bits of y, leaving the other bits unchanged.